Learn All About Vaping - From Beginner To Advanced

 However, with the advanced hardware currently available, simply seeking extremely large vapor clouds no longer requires the use of an RDA/RBA.
 Sub-ohm clearomizers, such as the Aspire Atlantis and the Kanger Subtank, will provide comparable vapor clouds as RDAs do.
 Of course, with a rebuildable atomizer, you are afforded far greater flexibility which allows you to tweak your setup for optimum performance.
 Nevertheless, the high wattage devices and sub-ohm clearomizers available today will provide for outstanding vapor and flavor production.

 A box MOD is an electronic cigarette device that either contains an internal battery or has housing space for an external battery.
 They come in two primary forms: regulated and unregulated.
 Both versions have a square-shaped design, hence the name box MOD.

 What Are the Different Types of Box MODS?

 On the other hand, regulated box MODs, which are generally referred to as simply box MODs, are electronic devices.
 When the fire button is pressed, the message is relayed through its processor signaling the device power the atomizer coil.
 Modern box MODs are variable voltage, variable wattage, and loaded with a plethora of advanced features.
-Most brand name box MODs, such as the Eleaf iStick 50W, the SMOKtech XPro M80 Plus, the Sigelei 50W VR2, the Pioneer4You IPV3, and the Vapor Shark rDNA40 come standard with features such as OLED screens, variable wattage capability, variable voltage capability, ohms meters, puff counters, and a host of safety features.
+Most brand name box MODs, such as the Eleaf iStick 50W, the SMOK G-Priv, the Vaporesso Nebula, the Tesla Touch, and the Wismec Reuleaux RX2/3 come standard with features such as OLED screens, variable wattage capability, variable voltage capability, ohms meters, puff counters, and a host of safety features.